The Latin Quarter of Paris is an area in the 5th and 6th arrondissements of Paris. It is situated on the left bank of the Seine, around the Sorbonne.

 9} Pharmacie Monge

-At last stop we return to the the Monge market, to one of the cheapest pharmacy and drug store in Paris, and this time you can shop with a tax rebate of 15% with the link below.
+Our last stop in the Latin Quarter is Pharmacie Monge, one of the cheapest pharmacy and drug stores in Paris.
+You can always find what you need here and now you can shop with a tax rebate of 15% with the link below.
 Christmas just came early with O'Bon Paris.

 Download the link https: //www.obonparis.com/en/coupon/coupon-at-monge ...